Why isn't a song online?

 This is the most unfortunate of the five and can often be insurmountable.
 Legal spats between performers and producers, samples that were granted for physical releases only or rights that lie with the Estates of criminals (Aaron Carter's debut album) are all things we have come across.

-We have also seen examples of catalogue acquisitions go wrong where shoddy due diligence has left certain songs off the paperwork meaning that the acquirer has no record of legal ownership (and thus can not put online) but the seller similarly doesn't have anything to say they own it and digitise.
+We have also seen examples of catalogue acquisitions go wrong where shoddy due diligence has accidentally left certain songs off the paperwork meaning that the acquirer has no record of legal ownership (and thus can not put online) but the seller similarly doesn't have anything to say they still own it and can digitise.
 Of course, lawyers could be brought in to advise but that's an expensive option that might not be worth it.